Fat cells have a 'memory' of obesity, study finds

 Hello!

-Most people who lose weight through dieting will see it creep back up, leading to a cycle of "yo-yo dieting" that's hard on the body.
-A new study suggests fat cells keep a memory of previous weight gain, which may help to explain why this happens.
+Most people who lose weight through dieting eventually see the pounds creep back, often triggering a frustrating cycle of “yo-yo dieting” that takes a toll on the body.
+A new study suggests that fat cells retain a “memory” of previous obesity, offering fresh insight into why maintaining weight loss is so difficult.

-The research "might add to the growing body of evidence that disproves lack of willpower as the underlying force behind 'weight cycling,'" said Dr. Katherine H. Saunders, an obesity physician at Weill Cornell Medicine and co-founder of FlyteHealth, a software and clinical services company for medical obesity treatment, who was not involved in the study.
+The findings “might add to the growing body of evidence that disproves lack of willpower as the underlying force behind ‘weight cycling,’” said Dr. Katherine H. Saunders, an obesity physician at Weill Cornell Medicine and co-founder of FlyteHealth, who was not involved in the study.

-Without weight-loss medications or bariatric surgery, most people will return to their original body mass within a few years of losing weight through a diet.
-This can lead to "yo-yo dieting."
-Scientists don't know why this happens, but genetics, environment and health history likely all play a role.
-Now, a study published Nov.
-18 in the journal Nature adds an essential piece to this puzzle.
-Chemical modifications on DNA, or epigenetic markers, may help the cells retain a memory of their past state.
+Without weight-loss medications or bariatric surgery, most people regain their original body weight within a few years of dieting.
+Scientists have long suspected that genetics, environment, and personal health history all contribute to this pattern.
+A study published November 18 in the journal Nature now points to another key factor: chemical modifications on DNA, known as epigenetic markers, that may allow cells to “remember” their previous obese state.

-To check whether this also happens in humans, the team then analyzed cells from people who had undergone bariatric surgery.
-There, they found patterns of gene activity that suggested epigenetic changes took place and persisted after weight loss, said study co-author Laura Hinte, a doctoral student of nutrition and metabolic epigenetics at ETH Zurich.
+To explore whether similar patterns occur in people, the team examined fat tissue from patients who had undergone bariatric surgery.
+They identified gene-activity signatures consistent with epigenetic modifications that remained even after substantial weight loss, according to study co-author Laura Hinte, a doctoral student in nutrition and metabolic epigenetics at ETH Zurich.

-"Adipocytes [fat cells] are known to go through a kind of identity crisis in obesity — they kind of forget who they are and what they are supposed to be doing," Hinte told Quisa.
-This work showed those changes remained "long after the mice had lost weight," she said, and a similar identity shift might be happening in human fat cells, the data suggest.
+“Adipocytes [fat cells] are known to go through a kind of identity crisis in obesity—they kind of forget who they are and what they are supposed to be doing,” Hinte told Quasa.
+The new data suggest these identity shifts can linger “long after the mice had lost weight,” and a comparable process may unfold in human fat cells.

-"The epigenetic changes didn't have consequences for the mice as long as they were in a healthy environment," Hinte said, referencing when the mice were given a standard diet.
+“The epigenetic changes didn’t have consequences for the mice as long as they were in a healthy environment,” Hinte noted, referring to periods when the animals received standard chow.

-The study doesn't prove that epigenetic changes directly cause weight rebound.
-However, it strongly suggests that these mechanisms may play a role in the complex interplay of forces that drive obesity.
+While the study does not prove that epigenetic changes directly cause weight rebound, it strongly implicates these molecular marks in the complex biology of obesity.

-Dr. Fatima Cody Stanford, an associate professor of medicine and pediatrics at Harvard Medical School, who was not involved in the study, said it "offers valuable insights into why maintaining weight loss is challenging."
+Dr. Fatima Cody Stanford, an associate professor of medicine and pediatrics at Harvard Medical School who was not involved in the research, said the work “offers valuable insights into why maintaining weight loss is challenging.”
+She cautioned, however, that observations in laboratory mice “may not fully represent the complexity of human obesity.”
+Another limitation is the current scarcity of molecules capable of safely altering epigenetic marks inside cell nuclei.

-The work also "strengthens the argument for early intervention when it comes to both weight gain and weight regain," Saunders told Quasa.
+The findings also “strengthen the argument for early intervention when it comes to both weight gain and weight regain,” Saunders told Quasa.

 Thank you!